Macchina-CLI/macchina/README.md

 | MacOS         |                    |
 | Windows       |                    |

+> Cells containing :heavy_check_mark:: Macchina supports that platform

-> Cells containing :question: have not yet been tested.
+> Cells containing :question:: Macchina has not been tested yet on that platform

+> Empty cells: Macchina does not support that platform